Using a Midi Keyboard Controller & Laptop Live - The Basics

 Use your laptop as the engine to your performance, saving money on an out-of-your-budget synthesizer or stage piano.
 For under £500 and your laptop you can have access to an unlimited amount of instruments, sounds and a whole lot more.
 We show you how with our huge selection of MIDI keyboards and studio tech!

-There are many performers either in bands, as duo's or as solo artists who regularly use a stage piano, keyboard or analog synthesizer to help provide an element of their music throughout the gig.
-Whether this be Piano, Bass, Pads, or even drums, the keyboard of their choice will usually end up being a synthesizer, keyboard or workstation at a price of over or around the £1,000 mark.
+There are many performers either in bands, as duo's or as solo artists who regularly use a stage piano, keyboard or synthesizer to help provide an element of their music throughout the gig.
+Whether this be digital piano, bass guitar, drum pads, or even drums, the keyboard of their choice will usually end up being a synthesizer, keyboard or workstation at a price of over or around the £1,000 mark.

 Whilst these are great choices for keyboard performers, the upgrade path for new sounds needed in the future can become very steep or even sometimes hit a brick wall.